13 Dec Where Is the Best Place to See the Northern Lights? Top 10

 Northern Lights Iceland

 There are a lot of places in the Arctic Circle where you can see the Northern Lights, so choosing can be difficult.
-Another place that’s a great spot to view the lights is Iceland.
+But a top contender is the Northern Lights in Iceland.
 Get away from the city and travel to the wide open area of Ãžingvellir National Park.
 This is also a UNESCO Heritage Site where the Eurasian and North American continental plates come together.
 Ideal viewing time if you’re planning a trip to Iceland is September to April when the nights are the longest, and it’s dark for longer periods of time.
 Chances for seeing them depend on weather and location, so the longer your stay, the better your chances of seeing the lights.
 There is plenty to do in Iceland, so plan on the Northern Lights as one of many things to do while visiting this vast country.

 Northern Lights Finland